microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/customextensiondata.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Defines the base type of the custom extension data which will be used and derived for custom extension callback data.
+Defines the base type of the custom extension data which will be used and derived for [accessPackageAssignmentRequestCallbackData](../resources/accessPackageAssignmentRequestCallbackData.md).
 This is an abstract type.

 ## Properties
 |Property|Type|Description|